web3privacy/hackathon-2025-berlin-submissions/README.md

 ### 🎤 Project Presentations
 **After the submission deadline**, all teams must be prepared to present their submitted projects to judges.
 Watch the official Signal group for announcements and further information about presentation process.

+### ⚖️ Judging
+All submissions will be evaluated by expert judges according to the [Judging Criteria](https://github.com/web3privacy/hackathon-2025-berlin/blob/main/README.md#%EF%B8%8F-judging-criteria) after the deadline and the project presentations.

 ## 📋 Project folder